Jono Carroll [18(4)-1(0)-1] will keep busy this summer in a fight with a two time British title challenger.

 The Yorkshire southpaw has lost five times in his 27 fight career, but the all those defeats have come in title fights and against known names.

 Former Anthony Cacace and James Tennyson foe Martin J Ward has two wins and a draw against ‘Maximus’, Sam Bowen, who Cacace beat to become British champ, also defeated him, as did Golden Contract finalist and Tyrone McCullagh defeater Liam Walsh and Scott Cardle earlier in his career.

 The 30-year-old will be most remembered by Irish fight fans for defeating James Fryers in the Europa Hotel back in 2016.

 Hughes’ name will also be familiar from being confirmed as a Gary Cully opponent earlier this year.

-The entertainer has recently called out Carl Frampton and has been called out by John Joe Nevin, but Hughes is the next step on the road to a second world title shot.
+The entertainer has recently called out Carl Frampton and has been called out by John Joe Nevin, but Irish-Boxing.com understands it’s Hughes next.